TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   The Week in Movie News: ‘John Wick’ Spin-off Lands ‘Underworld’ Director, First ‘Jungle Cruise’ Trailer and More Read More
     *   Today in Movie Culture: ‘Joker’ Easter Eggs, Scene Breakdowns, Fan Art, Musical Tributes and More Read More
-    *   Next 3 DC Movies: 'Birds of Prey,' 'Wonder Woman 1984,' 'The Suicide Squad' Read More
+    *   Next 3 Major Awards Contenders: 'Jojo Rabbit,' 'The Irishman,' '1917' Read More

     Explore Content
     *   Movie Reviews